Teen rides the wild surf 2,000 straight days

 Roh's dream college preferences are predictably within the range of crashing waves: the University of Hawaii, UC Santa Cruz, UC San Diego and UC Santa Barbara, among others.

-Back at her waves, on the beach beach at San Onofre, Roh's reputation floats among the surfers waiting for the next big set.
+Back at her waves, her beach at San Onofre, Roh's reputation floats among the surfers waiting for the next big set.

 "The crazy girl who surfs every day," Roh imitates greetings from strangers.